boghammar/MMM-SL-PublicTransport/README.md

     ...
     {
         module: 'MMM-SL-PublicTransport',
-        position: 'top-right'
+        position: 'top-right',
+        header: 'Busses',
         config: {
             apikey: 'your-api-key',         // REQUIRED.
             stationid: 'your-station-id',   // REQUIRED.
 You need to run the utility findStation to get this
             stationname: 'name',            // This is the name of the station.
-It's shown in the header
+It's shown in the header if you have set a header on the module
             direction: 1,                   // Optional, if set only show departures in that direction.
 Not implemented yet
             displaycount: 100,              // Optional, show this number of departures.
 Not implemented yet
             lines: [],                      // Optional, only show the lines listed in the array.
 Not implemented yet